 INTERVIEWED BY Amelia Brown

-How did you develop your technique and style?
+How did you get into street art and develop your style?

 If you weren’t an artist, what would you be?